d0miKuras/MasterBot/README.md

     Sets the logging option to the given value.
 Example: '!logging true' sets logging to true.
 Now will log all the bot activity to LogChannel.
     * #### logchannel:
     Sets the log channel as the logging channel.
 If command is used while logging is false, sets it to true automatically.
 Example: '!logchannel #log-channel' will set #log-channel as the default channel.
 If the channel is not given, then sets the channel the command was issued as the logging channel.
+    * #### inactivity-period:
+    Sets the inactivity period in days.
+It's a must-set command.
+E.g. '!inactivity-period 10' sets the inactivity period to 10 days, so !activity-check will check on people who have not been active 10 days.
+Value cannot be less than 1 or greater than 14.

 * ### General commands: (Anyone can call these)
     * #### info: